I struggled with dampness in my house for years before finding some good solutions.

 Rising damp occurs when water at ground level outside of the property soaks into the structure of the building and rises up through the walls.
 Most modern buildings will be fitted with a damp proof course which is designed to prevent rising damp, but many older properties can either have no damp proof course or a damaged damp proof course, which can lead to rising damp.

-If you use a moisture meter and find that the inside of the walls in the property are reasonably dry then it is most likely that the cause of the damp is poor ventilation.
+If you use a moisture meter and find that the inside of the walls in the property are reasonably dry, then the cause of the damp is most likely poor ventilation.

 Air contains moisture and warm air is capable of containing more moisture than cold air.
 Moisture is constantly being added to the air from a number of sources, including: